nayyarv/deprecated-blog/content/pages/resume.md

  - Initiated metadata collection of AI  jobs and processes and developed system to automatically analyse failures to effectively direct improvements.
  - Rebuilt the automated Corporate Actions system while improving speed, accuracy and robustness, allowing automated trading to take advantage of the volatility surrounding CAs.
  - Achieved consensus among team to develop new style guide with an increased line length and spearheaded documentation efforts to reduce technical debt.

-### Co-Founder & CTO, Jun 2018 - Sep 2018
-Marvellous Questions

- - Startup providing Crypto Futures Hedging as a service to retail and merchants.
- - Trained futures hedging algorithms based on historical price ratios, with robust performance in simulated trading environments with generated transaction data.
- - Built robust and quick python REST and WebSocket market data feeds for bitfinex, bimex, coinbase, gemini, kraken and LROS, and CBOE via Interactive Brokers.

 ## EDUCATION